JonahLeggett/ML_Algo_Options_Trading/README.md

 Polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y and considered to be a special case of multiple linear regression
 "

+* Models fit to the training data.
+(5 points)
+* Trained models evaluated by using the testing data.
+Calculations, metrics, or visualizations that are needed to evaluate the performance included.
+(10 points)
+* Predictions shown by using a sample of new data.
+Predictions compared if more than one model was used.
+(3 points)
+* PNG images of your visualizations saved to distribute to the class and instructional team and to include in your presentation and the README.md file for your repo.
+(2 points)
+* One new machine learning library, machine learning model, or evaluation metric used that the class hasn't already covered.
+(10 points)

 ## Documentation

 * You can find Code in Jupyter Notebook is well commented with concise, relevant notes.